 Major props goes to those who start businesses after becoming a parent.
 If I ever become a father I think I'd be so focused on not messing parenthood up that I'd leave little-to-no time for entrepreneurship.
 As a result, my chances of making it as an entrepreneur would be slim-to-none.
 I'm a very focused individual who is unwilling to fail due to a lack of effort.

 Working for a corporation almost felt like CHEATING.
-I didn't build any products at Goldman, nor did I do anything to establish its reputation.
+I didn't build any products at Goldman Sachs, nor did I do anything to establish its reputation.
 All I had to do was get in, not screw things up, and a six figure income was mine after the first full year of work.
 I'll write a post about getting into Wall St. at a future date if interested.

 Meanwhile, I saw my friends launch startups out of nothing.
 One classmate created DormNow.com, a now defunct internet consumer company targeting college kids.
 They sold things like lava lamps, condoms, and bubble chairs.
 Throwing campus parties was their marketing strategy.
 Sign me up!

 Although some of you may not feel like my posts are “products” in the traditional sense, to me they absolutely are.
 I look forward to sharing the knowledge I've garnered in finance with all of you as well as look back on my writing when I'm old to have a chuckle.
 Although typos exist all the time, I do my best to create as much quality content as possible.
 Please shoot me an e-mail or leave a comment whenever you see one.
 I'll fix it right away.

 Because working for a corporation felt like the easy way to make money, I also wanted to prove that I could make six figures on my own.
 It took four years of consistent effort, but I can check this goal of my list thanks to my websites.
 If you are thinking about going off on your own, please establish an online presence by at least registering your name and building your profile.
 A good idea might not come for a while, but I trust that if you think long enough something will appear.

-The issue I now face is that it feels off making money while having so much fun.
+The issue I now face is that it feels off making money while not suffering like I once did in finance.
 Sure, I'll have down moments as I wrote in this post, but shouldn't I feel the dread of waking up in the mornings to go to work or the pain of flying six hours across the country in a middle seat to take a difficult client out to lunch?

 It's much better starting from nothing and becoming wealthy over years of sweat and tears than inheriting lots of money.
 The first way gets you to be more appreciative of what it takes to make money while the second way leads to disillusionment.
 How many people do we know suddenly come into a lot of money only to piss it all away?
 (Read: What To Do With A Financial Windfall)